 Factors that increase the risk of developing migraine, including migraine with aura, include:

-The following over-the-counter (OTC) and prescription medicines can help treat migraine with aura:
+The following over-the-counter (OTC) and prescription medications can help treat migraine with aura:

 - anti-inflammatory pain relievers, such as aspirin or ibuprofen (Advil, Motrin IB)

 - migraine relief medications, such as Excedrin Migraine

 - anti-nausea medications to reduce nausea and vomiting